sayantangkhan/movie-plot-nlp-project/Cleaning and Preprocessing/README.md

 ### Revenue and summary
 We originally considered using revenue (as a proxy for popularity) to help weight the search results.
 In preparation for this,

-The notebook [MergeTwoDataset.ipynb](MergeTwoDataset.ipynb) takes the original CMU dataset and merges its revenue column into the Kaggle dataset (with cleaned cast & director info).
+The notebook [MergeTwoDataset](MergeTwoDataset.ipynb) takes the original CMU dataset and merges its revenue column into the Kaggle dataset (with cleaned cast & director info).
 The merge is done based on shared title & release year.

-Then the notebook [combining-revenue-and-summary-fragments.ipynb](combining-revenue-and-summary-fragments.ipynb) merges the revenue and summary csv files into a single csv file.
+Then the notebook [combining-revenue-and-summary-fragments](combining-revenue-and-summary-fragments.ipynb) merges the revenue and summary csv files into a single csv file.

 However, even without this the model seemed to do a good job when manually testing on popular movies, and we worried this would make it too difficult to find obscure films, so we never ended up using this data.
 We may in future run a comparison to see how the results actually compare.